dhairyapatel1506/wifi-qrcode-generator/README.md

 Generates QR codes for saved wifi networks.

 # Requirements
-- An up-to-date Linux machine.
+- A Windows/Linux machine that has connected to at least one Wifi Network before.
 - The latest version of Python.
 - The wifi_qrcode_generator Python module.
-- A wifi network that the machine has connected to before.

 # Setup
 - Installs wifi-qrcode-generator: pip3 install wifi-qrcode-generator